llassan/Java/README.md

 **_Primitive Data Types (8):_**

-These are built-in, simple, and not objects.
-Stored directly in memory.
+These are the most basic data types built into Java.
+THey store simple values, not objects.
+Stored directly in stack memory.

 | Data Type | Size     | Default Value | Example              | Range                       |